 Building a prototype before starting the actual development of the software is a must, and will reduce time and ambiguity, and in the long run save money and minimize the risk of a disaster project for any business processes.

-Here we have listed some of the key benefits based on our experience with our clients.
+Here we have listed some of the key benefits based on our user experience with our clients.

 1. Identify problems / gaps with the system:

-By building a prototype model, users can identify the problems early stage itself, and make the necessary improvements.
+By building a prototype model, users can identify the problems early stage itself, and make the necessary improvements to save time and money.
 Also it helps to identify the gaps in functionality in real time monitoring which will prevent the business from achieving the goals of the system in an efficient manner before development process starts.

 2. End user buy in: